CUASAS/pixel-gantry-control/Gantry/gScript Application/gScript Documentation.md

   - `residual`: The average distance between the fitted line and the input points
   - `mem_start`: An integer specifying where the first point lives in main memory.
 For example, if the first point is at `[5]`, then it should be `5`.
   - `n_points`: The number of input points.
 They should be in main memory sequentially after `mem_start`.

+#### `FITCIRCLE`

+Finds a best-fit circle in the x-y plane to a set of input points.
+Because this command operates on a variable number of points, they must be stored in "main memory", ie memory accessed using the `[addr]` syntax.

+*Format:* `FITLINE center radius residual mem_start n_points autoclose`

+  - `center`: The center point of the fitted circle.
+The z-coordinate is just the mean z-coordinate of the input points.
+  - `radius`: The radius of the fitted circle.
+  - `residual`: The average distance between the fitted circle and the input points
+  - `mem_start`: An integer specifying where the first point lives in main memory.
+For example, if the first point is at `[5]`, then it should be `5`.
+  - `n_points`: The number of input points.
+They should be in main memory sequentially after `mem_start`.
+  - `autoclose`: **Optional** Add the literal string "autoclose" to close the result visualization when finished.
+If omitted, just click "Continue" to close it.

 #### `CHOICEPOPUP`